Chhindwara: Higher education

-This centre is located in Mohan Nagar at IIS Chhindwara campus and is a CSR project of ITC ltd, where the youth are trained free of cost for 6 months in professional kitchen skills which helps them to get employment in various star category hotels, restaurants and catering organizations.
-Candidates must be above 18 years of age, medically fit and with a minimum 10th/12th standard qualification to enroll in the programme.

 Transportation

 Chhindwara is connected to its neighboring districts by rail and road both.
 The nearest airport is Nagpur Airport (130 km).
 A small airport is located in Chhindwara which is not serviceable for big passenger planes and can only serve small private aircraft.
 Chhindwara is connected to nearby big cities like Nagpur, Jabalpur and Bhopal with frequent buses and taxi services round the clock.

 Road

 National Highway 547 is a National Highway in central India passes through Chhindwara.
 It connects Saoner in Maharashtra to Narsinghpur in Madhya Pradesh.

 National Highway 347 also passes through the city.
 It connects Multai and Seoni.